mnoyd/mnoyd/README.md

 ## About Me

-I'm a Software Engineer with over 6 years of experience, specializing in back-end development and building highly capable data-intensive applications.
-I'm passionate about tackling challenging problems and continuously learning across a broad spectrum of web technologies.
+Worked in web development and system design for over 7 years.
+Experienced in designing and implementing microservices, event-driven architectures, and RESTful APIs.
+Proficient in TypeScript, JavaScript, Golang, and Node.js.
+Skilled in Docker, CI/CD, and AWS.
+I like optimizing code performance and ensuring high availability.

-- 🔭 I'm currently working on [Cờ Tư Lệnh (Commander Chess)](https://github.com/mnoyd/cotulenh-monorepo) - A JavaScript library for a Vietnamese chess variant
+- 🔭 I'm currently working on [Cờ Tư Lệnh (Commander Chess)](https://github.com/mnoyd/cotulenh-monorepo) - A TypeScript/JavaScript implementation of a traditional Vietnamese chess variant.
+The project includes three components: a core library for board representation, a game logic engine with rule enforcement, and an AI-powered chess engine for computer opponents.
+Currently implementing minimax algorithm with alpha-beta pruning for the AI component.
 - 🌱 I'm currently learning advanced system design patterns and game development concepts
 - 💬 Ask me about: Web Development, System Design, DevOps, JavaScript, TypeScript, Golang, Event-driven microservices, AWS
 - 📫 How to reach me: [mnoy.dev@gmail.com](mailto:mnoy.dev@gmail.com)